Latest Official Child Poverty Statistics: 2022/23 Reported Feb 2024

 After Housing Cost - Moving Lines 60/50/40 (Supplement Measures 5 -7)

-Percentage of children under income measures AHC 60/50/40 - defined as less than 60/50/40% median equivalised disposable household income after housing costs for the financial year 2006/7 to 2022/23.
+The percentage of children under income measures AHC 60/50/40 - defined as less than 60/50/40% of the median equivalised disposable household income after housing costs for 2006/7 to 2022/23 financial year.
 These income poverty measures use a moving-line approach, meaning the collected household income is relative to the median income of all households in the financial year the data was collected.
 (Author’s own.
 Data source: StatsNZ February 2024).

 A stocktake of children under three AHC is moving poverty lines by major ethnic groups.
 Note that the total displayed here is larger than the total number of children (340,000) under AHC 60 moving poverty line due to individuals identifying with more than one ethnicity and being counted more than once.
 (Author’s own.
 Data source: StatsNZ February 2024).